arcan1s/ahriman/docs/faq.rst

 In all scenarios, update process must be run only on ``master`` node.
 Unlike the manually distributed packages described above, automatic update must be enabled only for ``master`` node.

+Automatic worker nodes discovery
+""""""""""""""""""""""""""""""""

+Instead of setting ``build.workers`` option it is also possible to configure services to load worker list dynamically.
+To do so, the ``ahriman.core.distributed.WorkerLoaderTrigger`` and ``ahriman.core.distributed.WorkerTrigger`` must be used for ``master`` and ``worker`` nodes repsectively.
+See recipes for more details.

 Known limitations
 """""""""""""""""